Bunk Bed Bedding

 The one thing that surprised me (pleasantly) was that they recommended washing the twin size all zipped up as one big blob.
 This just meant less work pulling it apart and zipping it together.
 If they are really dirty, I would probably flip them inside out to wash.

 This was a good decision!
 My hallway looks neater which, when you live in 250 square feet, makes a huge different in how big your space feels.
 Now how can I justify buying some adult Beddy’s?
+If you found this post helpful and want to check out Beddy’s, this link will allow me to earn a small percentage of your purchase.

 blog post by Elizabeth